bmount/couchmap-utils/README.md

 If you wanted the above example on your laptop, you could download CouchDB [from here](http://www.couchbase.com/downloads/couchbase-single-server/community), then open your browser to `localhost:5984/_utils`, click 'Create Database', name it 'easy', click 'replicator', choose "from remote" -> `http://bv.iriscouch.com/natural110m` "to local" -> `easy`, then open your browser to `localhost:5984/easy/_design/tgs/index.html`.

+General context for this app is that it is inspired by, and copied from, Max Ogden, Volker Mische, and Benjamin Erb.
+Idea is to be between vxm/geocouch-utils and maxogden/geocouch-utils, see those repos for really crack js in barer and more end-user-ready form, respectively.

 # Background on couchapps, CouchDB:

 This is a [CouchApp](http://couchapp.org/page/index) providing spatial functions and a set of helper scripts for [GeoCouch](https://github.com/vmx/couchdb).